m-barthelemy/AcmeSwift/README.md

 Deactivate an existing account:

-⚠️ Only use this if you are absolutely certain that the account needs to be permanently deactivated. there is no going back.
+⚠️ Only use this if you are absolutely certain that the account needs to be permanently deactivated.
+There is no going back!

 ```swift